Join Us at Bob Hart Square!

-VENDOR SPOTS ARE NO LONGER AVAILABLE.
+VENDOR SPACES ARE NO LONGER AVAILABLE.

 Lao New Year, called Pii Mai Lao, follows the traditional solar calendar and is typically observed in mid-April.
 The festival marks the transition from the dry season to the monsoon and is also known as the Water Festival.
 It is a sacred time of renewal--washing away the past, offering blessings to elders, and beginning the new year with clarity, gratitude, and purpose.